Component Content Type¶

 Let’s take a look at the model for the articles-widget component content type.
 The default dialog after clicking on the Create button contains only the Component ID and Internal Name field.
-From the image below, we have two input controls added, one for the Title and one for Max Articles, a check box for Disable Component and an item selector for Controllers.
+From the image below, we have a few input controls added, one for the Title, one for Max Articles, a check box for Disable Component and an item selector for Controllers.

 In the Data Sources section of the form, we see a shared content for Scripts, with the Repository Path property set to

 We’ll take a look at the property Controllers and notice that the data source Scripts is bound to the item selector Controllers by a check mark to Scripts for the Item Manager under the Properties Explorer of the Controller item selector control

 That’s the model for the component content type Articles - Widget.
 Remember that you can add some other controls by dragging and dropping controls from the Controls section to the form.
 To learn more about all the controls available, please see Form Controls.
 To learn more about the data sources available, please see Data Sources.

 We’ll now look at the view for our template, which is the freemarker template file that renders the content, typically to HTML markup.
 There are two ways to create the freemarker template file for our template.
 One way is to open the Sidebar menu in Studio, then navigate to the Templates folder, depending on how your site is setup, you may want to navigate to the subfolder in your Templates folder where you want to create the freemarker template file.
 Once you are in the desired subfolder, right click on that folder then select Create Template.
 In our example here, we navigated to Templates->templates->components, then right click on the components folder then select Create Template